jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 ```
 \end{codelisting}

-In Listing~\ref{code:show_records}, we attempt to read lines in sets of three’s
+In Listing~\ref{code:show_records}, we attempt to read lines in sets of three's
 since each item now consists of three lines of attributes, the item name, the
 calorie count, and the carbohydrate count.
 If we ever get an empty string for
 the first line in the next set of three lines, we know we have reached the end
 of the file.

-Now, let’s add the code to track which food as the lowest calorie count.
+Now, let's add the code to track which food as the lowest calorie count.
 For
 now, if there is a tie, we will announce only the first food with the lowest
 calorie count (see Listing~\ref{code:lowcal_record}).